imRohan/YTV-Schedule-Archives/README.md

 # YTV Television Scheduling Archive

 A historical and ongoing archive of television broadcasting schedules for the Canadian cable channel **YTV**, stored in clean, machine-readable `.csv` formats.
+Data was scraped from the [YTV Wiki](https://ytv-schedule-archives.fandom.com/wiki/YTV_Schedule_Archives_Wiki) and will be updated periodically.

 This repository serves as a data resource for media researchers, television historians, and nostalgia enthusiasts tracking broadcasting trends, programming blocks (like *The Zone*, *The Fresh Prince of Bel-Air*, or *SpongeBob SquarePants*), and regional scheduling shifts over the years.